bramvandenbussche/books/_posts/2018-07-18-Jodi-Taylor---An-Argumentation-of-Historians.md

 ## Writing

-We get the usual witty Jody Taylor humor with lots of asides filled with absurdities and odd little tidbits of history, which is all very easily digestable and very enjoying to read.
+We get the usual witty [Jodi Taylor](../authors/../_authors/jodi-taylor.md) humor with lots of asides filled with absurdities and odd little tidbits of history, which is all very easily digestable and very enjoying to read.

 The narration by Zara Ramm is, also as usual, spot on, with her clear sound, different character voices and cool british accent.